ExploreASL/ExploreASL/Modules/SubModule_ASL/README.md

 As this would have an ever higher similarity with the **M0 & PWI**

 This submodule performs the following steps:
-0)    Administration:
+0. Administration:
-    - A) **ASL4D** is dealth with, if motion peaks were removed this is called **despiked_ASL4D**
+0.1. **ASL4D** is dealth with, if motion peaks were removed this is called
+      **despiked_ASL4D**
-    - B) a default "OtherList" is specified.
-This is used every registration instance, except for removing the ref and src NIfTIs used in the registration instance.
-Also, inside the registration function the unexisting OtherList NIfTIs are skipped
-    - C) Define paths to the ASL templates
+0.2. a default "OtherList" is specified.
+This is used every
+        registration instance, except for removing the ref and src NIfTIs used in the registration instance.
+Also, inside the registration function the unexisting OtherList NIfTIs are skipped 0.3 Define paths to the ASL templates
-    - D) Previous registration output files are removed
-    - E) Allow registration without structural data
+0.4.
+Previous registration output files are removed 0.5.
+Allow registration without structural data
-    - F) native->**MNI** transformation flow field y_T1.nii is smoothed to the effective **ASL** resolution y_ASL.nii
+0.6. native->**MNI** transformation flow field y_T1.nii is smoothed to the
+         effective **ASL** resolution y_ASL.nii
-    - G) Registration contrasts are dealth with: x.bRegistrationContrast - specifies the image contrast used for registration (OPTIONAL, DEFAULT = 2):
+0.7.
+Registration contrasts are dealth with:
+      x.bRegistrationContrast - specifies the image contrast used for registration (OPTIONAL, DEFAULT = 2):
                           - 0 = Control->T1w